awsdocs/amazon-sqs-developer-guide/doc_source/standard-queues.md

 + **Allocate tasks to multiple worker nodes** – Process a high number of credit card validation requests\.
 + **Batch messages for future processing** – Schedule multiple entries to be added to a database\.

-For limits related to standard queues, see [Limits Related to Queues](sqs-limits.md#limits-queues)\.
+For quotas related to standard queues, see [Quotas Related to Queues](sqs-quotas.md#quotas-queues)\.

 For best practices of working with standard queues, see [Recommendations for Amazon SQS Standard and FIFO \(First\-In\-First\-Out\) Queues ](sqs-standard-fifo-queue-best-practices.md)\.